usethesource/rascal-website/docs/Library/Type.md

 ```

 #### Synopsis

-Determine if the given type is a set.
+Determine if the given type is an set.

 ## function isRelType {#Type-isRelType}